 Confirming this correlation between education and real estate Chinese investment, the Hurun Report ‘2015 Annual Chinese HNWIs Asset Allocation White Paper’ indicates that school districts are the most preferred locations for Chinese real estate investors in their property searches.

-Aside from this important factor in Chinese real estate investment and reinforcing this phenomenon, an other important trend has emerged: Tiger Mums
+Aside from this important factor in Chinese real estate investment and reinforcing this phenomenon, another important trend has emerged: Tiger Mums

-A better university is seen as the key factor to social mobility and a well known global university on a CV makes a difference…
+A better university is seen as the key factor to social mobility and a well-known global university on a CV makes a difference…

-Prestige and long-standing schools / universities strongly resonate with Chinese families.
-Schools like Harrow and Eton, and well renowned universities like Cambridge and Stanford are very popular amongst Chinese families.
+Prestige and long-standing schools/universities strongly resonate with Chinese families.
+Schools like Harrow and Eton, and well-renowned universities like Cambridge and Stanford are very popular amongst Chinese families.